prajjwaldangal/programming-practice/QuestionClassification/README.md

 NUMERIC -> {code, count, distance, order, percent, ...}

 In the original paper referenced below, the classification took place in two stages, viz. classifiy into coarse class then into fine class.
-My approach classifies it directly into fine classes thanks to the use of Recurrent Neural Network (RNN).
+Our approach classifies it directly into fine classes thanks to the use of Recurrent Neural Network (RNN).

 Also, thanks to Denny Britz and WILDML as well as Roozbeh Shirvani and Ram Hari Dahal.